sebgoa/cloudstack-books/en/clients.markdown

 	   "secretkey":"VDaACYb0LV9eNjTetIOElcVQkvJck_J_QljX_FcHRj87ZKiy0z0ty0ZshwJaw7FF3akA3KBQ",
 	   "accountid":"7548ac03-af1d-4c1c-9064-2f3e2c0eda0d"}]}}

 All the clients that you will find on github will implement this signature technique, you should not have to do it by hand.
 Now that you have explored the API through the UI and that you understand how to make low level calls, pick your favorite client or use [CloudMonkey](https://pypi.python.org/pypi/cloudmonkey/).
 CloudMonkey is a sub-project of Apache CloudStack and gives operators/developers the ability to use any of the API methods.
-It has nice auto-completion and help feature as well as an API discovery mechanism since 4.2.
+It has nice auto-completion, history and help features as well as an API discovery mechanism since 4.2.

 CloudMonkey
 ===========
 CloudMonkey is the CloudStack Command Line Interface (CLI).
 It is written in Python.
 CloudMonkey can be used both as an interactive shell and as a command line tool which simplifies CloudStack configuration and management.
-It can be used with CloudStack CloudStack 4.0-incubating and above
+It can be used with CloudStack 4.0-incubating and above

 Installing CloudMonkey